 These areas of expertise are also the important relevant keywords you’ll use throughout your LinkedIn profile, to help recruiters and other hiring professionals find you.

 If you’ve published white papers and articles elsewhere online, post them on LinkedIn, too.
-Just copy and paste each one into a fresh Pulse article page, add an image, add in hashtags before posting, and post the article.
+Just copy and paste each one into a fresh Pulse article page, add an image or video, add in hashtags before posting, and post the article.

 Once you post an article on Pulse, also post it as an update.
 More about this in #9 below.